fsiegrist/devops-bootcamp-15-ansible/demo-projects/6-deploy-application-in-k8s/README.md

 Open the browser and navigate to 'http://ab9795411453644c4b1f3cf46d5f6a05-841880191.eu-central-1.elb.amazonaws.com' to see the application.

-To undeploy the compopnents, change the state `present` in the playbook to `absent`.
+To undeploy the components, change the state `present` in the playbook to `absent`.

 Don't forget to destroy the cluster using terraform when you're done.